younesious/Simplex/README.md

-Simlex
+# Sipmlex

 Simlex is a C++ implementation of the Simplex method for solving linear programming (LP) problems.
-The repository includes two files: simplex.cpp for solving primal LP problems and dual.cpp for generating the dual LP problem form.
+The repository includes two files: `simplex.cpp` for solving primal LP problems and `dual.cpp` for generating the dual LP problem.

-Table of Contents
+## Table of Contents

-    Introduction
++ Introduction
-    Features
++ Features
-    Usage
++ Usage
-        Primal LP Solver (simplex.cpp)
+    + Primal LP Solver (simplex.cpp)
-        Dual LP Generator and Solver (dual.cpp)
+    + Dual LP Generator and Solver (dual.cpp)
-    Installation
++ Installation
-    Contributing
++ Contributing
-    License
++ License

-Introduction
+## Introduction

 The Simplex method is an iterative optimization algorithm for solving linear programming problems.
-The primal LP solver (simplex.cpp) takes user input for a linear programming problem and uses the Simplex method to find the optimal solution.
-The dual LP generator (dual.cpp) automatically generate the dual LP problem corresponding to the given primal LP problem.
+The primal LP solver `simplex.cpp` takes user input for a linear programming problem and uses the Simplex method to find the optimal solution.
+The dual LP generator `dual.cpp` automatically generate the dual LP problem corresponding to the given primal LP problem.

-Features
+## Features

-Primal LP Solver (simplex.cpp)
+### Primal LP Solver (`simplex.cpp`)

-    Solves linear programming problems (maximization or minimization) using the Simplex method.
++ Solves linear programming problems (maximization or minimization) using the Simplex method.
-    Handles constraints of the form <=, >=, and =.
++ Handles constraints of the form <=, >=, and =.
-    Allows the user to input coefficients for the objective function, constraint coefficients, signs, and RHS values.
++ Allows the user to input coefficients for the objective function, constraint coefficients, signs, and RHS values.
-    Supports both Big M method and Two-Phase method for solving LP problems.
++ Supports both Big M method and Two-Phase method for solving LP problems.

-Dual LP Generator and Solver (dual.cpp)
+### Dual LP Generator (`dual.cpp`)

-    Automatically generates the dual LP problem for a given primal LP problem.
++ Automatically generates the dual LP problem for a given primal LP problem.
-    This file accepts primal LP problem input from user handles problems with >=, <=, and = constraints, handles free variables marked "R".
++ This file accepts primal LP problem input from user handles problems with >=, <=, and =        constraints, handles free variables marked "R".
-    Converts the primal LP problem to conventional form before generating the dual.
++ Converts the primal LP problem to conventional form before generating the dual.

-Usage
+## Usage

-Primal LP Solver (simplex.cpp)
+### Primal LP Solver (`simplex.cpp`)

-    Compile the simplex.cpp file using a C++ compiler:
+1. Compile the simplex.cpp file using a C++ compiler:

 ```bash
 g++ simplex.cpp -o simplex
 ```

-Run the compiled executable:
+2. Run the compiled executable:

 ```bash
 ./simplex
 ```

-    Follow the on-screen prompts to input the details of the primal LP problem.
+3. Follow the on-screen prompts to input the details of the primal LP problem.

-Dual LP Generator and Solver (dual.cpp)
+### Dual LP Generator and Solver (`dual.cpp`)

-    Compile the dual.cpp file using a C++ compiler:
+1. Compile the dual.cpp file using a C++ compiler:

 ```bash
 g++ dual.cpp -o dual
 ```

-Run the compiled executable:
+2. Run the compiled executable:

 ```bash
 ./dual
 ```

-    Follow the on-screen prompts to input the details of the primal LP problem.
+3. Follow the on-screen prompts to input the details of the primal LP problem.

-Installation
+## Installation

 No installation is required.
 Simply compile the C++ files using a C++ compiler.

-Contributing
+## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

-License
+## License

 This project is licensed under the MIT License.